 You’ve selected your first couple machines, and now you need to decide if you want to run your plan manually or if you’d like to implement a CMMS system that can automate a lot of the processes.

-Once the preventive maintenance plan has been running smoothly slowing start adding other assets that will benefit from a good preventive maintenance schedule.
-Before you know it all of your equipment will be on your preventive maintenance plan and working better than ever.
+Once the preventive maintenance plan has been running smoothly, slowly start adding other assets that will benefit from a good preventive maintenance schedule.
+Before you know it, all of your equipment will be on your preventive maintenance plan, working better than ever.

 Implementing a preventive maintenance plan can be a daunting task if not approached the right way.
 Setup quick and easy tasks that can result in wins with a measurable ROI.
 This will establish traction and before you know it your maintenance operations will be running smoother than ever before.